seinecle/mk99/docs/generated-html/subdir/value-creation-with-data_temp_common.md

 |===

 //ST: !

-.Curate: the hard part
+==== Curation: the hard part

+//ST: !
 |===

-1. Slow progress

-2. Must maintain continuity
+1. Slow progress: curation needs human labor to insure high accuracy, it does not scale the way a computerized process would.

+2. Must maintain continuity: missing a single year or month hurts the value of the overall dataset disproportionally.

-3. Scaling up / right incentives for the workforce
+3. Scaling up / right incentives for the workforce: the workforce doing the curation should be paid fairly, which is https://www.wired.com/story/amazons-turker-crowd-has-had-enough/[not the case yet].

 4. Quality control